stianeikeland/node-etcd/README.md

 ## Changes

+- 2.1.3 - Etcd sends an empty response on timeout in recent versions.
+Parsing the empty message caused watcher to emit error.
+Now it reconnects instead.
 - 2.1.2 - Exponential backoff (retry), fix spinning reconnect on error. (@ptte)
 - 2.1.1 - Increase request pool.maxSockets to 100
 - 2.1.0 - Use proper error objects instead of strings for errors.